Stay at Home Mum – Survive and Thrive on One Wage

 Management of PMS

-• Complimentary Treatments – treatments such as bach flower remedies, remedial massage, acupuncture and reiki may be effective.
+Treatments such as bach flower remedies, remedial massage, acupuncture and reiki may be effective.

-• Take Supplements – there are many supplements recommended by GPs, pharmacists and naturopaths which can help reduce PMS symptoms – these include: evening primrose oil, calcium, magnesium, vitamin B6, vitamin E, or chasteberry (chaste tree) extract.
+There are many supplements recommended by GPs, pharmacists and naturopaths which can help reduce PMS symptoms.
+These include: evening primrose oil, calcium, magnesium, vitamin B6, vitamin E, or chasteberry (chaste tree) extract.

-• Medical Treatment – in severe cases, prescribed medications are required – these include oral contraceptive pills or mood stabilisers and antidepressants.
+In severe cases, prescribed medications are required.
+These include oral contraceptive pills or mood stabilisers and antidepressants.

-If you are concerned about any of your symptoms please see your doctor or we have some hotlines and suggested websites for further information and advice – http://www.stayathomemum.com.au/my-kids/babies/important-hotlines-websites/
+If you become concerned about any symptoms, please seek immediate medical attention.
+We have some hotlines and suggested websites for further information and advice.

 SAHM takes no responsibility for any illness, injury or death caused by misuse of this information.
 All information provided is correct at time of publication.